Basic Information

 The Parties agreed to create a Medical Science Committee to determine the scope of the Medical Evaluations provided under the Medical Monitoring Program.
 The Medical Science Committee also created the Screening Questionnaire and Screening Criteria used to determine if a Settlement Class Member qualifies for a Medical Evaluation.
 The Expert Report of the Medical Science Committee is available by clicking here.

 The Medical Science Committee is comprised of four (4) medical experts with expertise in the diagnosis, care, and management of concussions in sport and mid- to late-life neurodegenerative disease, and a neutral Chair of the Medical Science Committee.
-The current members of the Medical Science Committee are Dr. Brian Hainline, Dr. Robert Cantu, Dr. Ruben Echemendia and Dr. Robert Stern.
+The current members of the Medical Science Committee are Dr. Brian Hainline, Dr. Robert Cantu, Dr. Ruben Echemendia, and Dr. Katherine Rankin.
 The Honorable Wayne R. Andersen (Ret.) serves as Chair.

 If you are a Settlement Class Member and want to participate in the Medical Monitoring Program, you must complete a Screening Questionnaire.
 Your answers will determine whether you qualify for an in-person Medical Evaluation.